SePiCo: Semantic-Guided Pixel Contrast for Domain Adaptive Semantic Segmentation

 Nighttime Semantic Segmentation is much more challenging in safe autonomous driving due to poor illuminations and arduous human annotations.
 Only a handful of works have been investigated in the past few years.
-Dai et al.~\cite{dai2018dark} introduce a two-step adaptation method with the aid of an intermediate twilight domain.
-Sakaridis et al.~\cite{sakaridis2020mapguided} leverage geometry information to refine predictions and transfer the style of nighttime images to that of the daytime images to reduce the domain gap.
-Recently, Wu et al.~\cite{WU_2021_CVPR} jointly train a translation model and a segmentation model in one stage, which efficiently performs on par with prior methods.
+Dai \etal~\cite{dai2018dark} introduce a two-step adaptation method with the aid of an intermediate twilight domain.
+Sakaridis \etal~\cite{sakaridis2020mapguided} leverage geometry information to refine predictions and transfer the style of nighttime images to that of daytime images to reduce the domain gap.
+Recently, Wu \etal~\cite{WU_2021_CVPR} jointly train a translation model and a segmentation model in one stage, which efficiently performs on par with prior methods.

-While daytime and nighttime image segmentation tasks differ only in appearances, current works focus on designing specialized methods for each task.
+While daytime and nighttime image segmentation tasks differ only in appearance, current works focus on designing specialized methods for each task.
 Different from the above methods, \method is able to address both daytime and nighttime image segmentation tasks in a universal framework.